 Probe identifies staph bacteria without need for biopsies.
 Chances are you won’t know you’ve got a staph infection until the test results come in, days after the symptoms first appear.
 But what if your physician could identify the infection much more quickly and without having to take a biopsy a...
 Read More

-Click on 'source' to read full article.
+Click 'source' to read more.
 Read More

 Streak plate isolation showing colonial morphology of Bacillus subtilis on trypticase soy agar (TSA) incubated for 24 hours at 37oC.
 Note the rough and dry/matte texture characteristic of this organism’s growth.
 Read More